techiediaries/techiediaries/_posts/2020/angular-9/2019-09-09-observables-and-subjects-tutorial.md

 ---
 layout: post
-title: "RxJS Observables and Subjects Tutorial with Angular 7/8"
+title: "RxJS Observables and Subjects Tutorial with Angular 10/9"
 image: "images/content/angular.png"
-excerpt: "In this tutorial, we'll learn to use the RxJS 6 library with Angular 7/8.
+excerpt: "In this tutorial, we'll learn to use the RxJS 6 library with Angular 10/9.
 We'll learn about how to import the Observable class and the other operators.
 How to subscribe and unsubscribe from Observables, how to import and call operators and wrap them with the `pipe()` function.
-We'll also see how to use the async pipe to subscribe to Observables from templates" tags : [angular, angular8]
+We'll also see how to use the async pipe to subscribe to Observables from templates"
+date: 2020-08-04
+tags : [angular, angular8]
 ---

-In this tutorial, we'll learn about RxJS Observables and subjects and how we can use them in Angular 7/8.
+In this tutorial, we'll learn about RxJS Observables and subjects and how we can use them in Angular 10/9.

 We'll also learn about the related concepts such as: